Bruno Fakhouri • March 16, 2025

 When comparing AI keyboards vs traditional mobile keyboards, the enhanced capabilities become clear.
 Traditional keyboards focus primarily on input, while AI keyboards prioritize both input and improvement.

-"The keyboard landscape has shifted dramatically," notes tech reviewer Carlos Mendez.
-"Just two years ago, the differences between keyboards were mostly about layout and design.
-Now, it's all about the AI capabilities and how they integrate with your writing process."
+"The keyboard landscape has shifted dramatically," notes a 2026 tech industry report.
+"Three years ago, the differences between keyboards were mostly about layout and design.
+Now, it's entirely about AI capabilities and how seamlessly they integrate with your writing workflow.
+The market has matured significantly."

 For users considering switching from mainstream options, articles comparing why switch to CleverType AI keyboard from Gboard outline specific advantages.